Hyperbolic tessellations and generators of K_3 for imaginary quadratic fields: K -theory, wedge complexes, and configurations of points

-\begin{remark} From the $ \GL_2(\F) $-equivariance of $ \crr_3 $ one sees by a direct calculation that, for $ l_0,l_1,l_2,l_3 $ different non-zero points in $ \F^2 $,
+\begin{remark} From the $ \GL_2(\F) $-equivariance of $ \crr_3 $ one sees by a direct calculation that, for~$ l_0,l_1,l_2,l_3 $ different non-zero points in $ \F^2 $,

-As is well known, from this, or by a direct calculation, we see that permuting the four points may result in the following related possibilities for a cross ratio: $ x $, $ 1-x^{-1} $, $ (1-x)^{-1} $ for even permutations, and $ 1-x $, $ x^{-1} $, $ (1-x^{-1})^{-1} $ for odd ones, with the subgroup $ V_4 $ of $ S_4 $ acting trivially. \end{remark}
+As is well known, from this, or by a direct calculation, we see that permuting the four points can give the following related possibilities for a cross-ratio: $ x $, $ 1-x^{-1} $, $ (1-x)^{-1} $ for even permutations, and $ 1-x $, $ x^{-1} $, $ (1-x^{-1})^{-1} $ for odd ones, with the subgroup $ V_4 $ of $ S_4 $ acting~trivially. \end{remark}

 In the next result we consider the homomorphism

 that sends each element $[x]$ for $x$ in $\F^\flat$ to the class of $(1-x) \tw x$.
 If $ \tL $ is trivial then this is still the map~$ \d_{2,\F} $ of~\eqref{trivialnu}.